dhutapratama/docs/database-testing.md

         }
     }

-Alternatively, you may instruct Laravel to automatically seed the database before each test that uses the `RefreshDatabase` trait.
+Alternatively, you may instruct Lets to automatically seed the database before each test that uses the `RefreshDatabase` trait.
 You may accomplish this by defining a `$seed` property on your base test class:

     <?php